mikecabana/fastify-ts-starter/README.md

-# Express Typescript Starter Project
+# Fastify Typescript Starter

-A starter node app using express and typescript!
-A super simple base to get off the ground quickly.
-It's unopiniated, has no structure(ish) and no templating.
+🚀 A super simple and (mostly) un-opinionated starter app using Fastify and Typescript!

 ## How to use?

 ### Prerequisites

-make sure you have `node` and `npm` installed
+make sure you have at least `node v20.9.0(lts)` and `npm` installed

 ### Commands

 #### Install

-If it's the first time trying to run this starter project, install all the dependancies
+If it's the first time trying to run this starter project, install all the dependencies
 ~~~terminal
 npm install
 ~~~

-#### Start developemnt server
+#### Start development server

 Start the `development` server by running the following command in a terminal from the root folder of the project
 ~~~terminal